Home

 The (0,0), (1,0) versions without changing foreground pose are very robust and generally well-behaved, but some tiny details may be lost or altered.
 The (0,1), (1,1) versions changing foreground pose are less robust and may produce the results with distorted structures or noticeable artifacts.
 For foreground pose variation, we recommend more robust ObjectStitch and MureObjectStitch.

-Note that in the provided foreground image, the foreground object should occupy the whole foreground image (see our example), otherwise the performance would be severely affected.
+Note that in the provided foreground image, the foreground object's length and width should fully extend to the edges of the image (see our example), otherwise the performance would be severely affected.

 Network Architecture